Songs of Praise: Reception and impact

 In the early 1990s, the weekly reach of the show was about 25% of the British population.
 In 1998, the average viewership was between 5 and 6 million.
 Because of the long-time transmission of Songs of Praise following the Sunday evening news, the time slot has become known as the "God slot".
 The show has been accused of "abandon[ing] its long-standing commitment to straightforward hymns and 'ordinary' people talking about their often very extraordinary lives and faith and becoming increasingly obsessed with celebrities and soft-focus schmaltz".

-The show featured in episodes of the BBC comedy television series The Vicar of Dibley.
+The show is featured in episodes from three BBC comedy television series: The Vicar of Dibley, The Brittas Empire and Mandy.

 The show is also broadcast in Australia on the ABC at 11:30am on Sundays, and in the Netherlands on NPO 2 at 12pm, also on Sundays.

 Competitive tender

 In 2016, as part of their new charter agreement, the BBC announced that they would put all their programmes which were due for recommission out to competitive tender over an 11-year period, with independent companies invited to bid to make the shows, although the BBC would retain all interstitial property rights.
 A Question of Sport was the first programme to go through this process with BBC Studios winning the commission and retaining the rights to make the show in house.
 Songs of Praise followed shortly after but on 10 March 2017 it was announced that the tender had been won by two independent production companies: Avanti Media based in Cardiff and Nine Lives Media located in Manchester who would be producing the show for the next three years as a co-production.
 Avanti Media also produced its Welsh-language originator Dechrau Canu, Dechrau Canmol from 2006 until 2017 when its production tender was won by Rondo Media (a company which also produces Welsh soap opera Rownd a Rownd).

 In May 2022, Avanti and Nine Lives announced they would not renew their tender deal to produce the series, with the BBC announcing that they would look for a new company to produce the show beginning in June 2023.
 On 31 March 2023, CTVC were announced as the winners.